mjaysonnn/SpotVerse/README.md

   Galaxy-equipped AMI and install the necessary workflows to run Galaxy applications.
 To run Galaxy workloads, an AMI pre-configured with Galaxy is required.
 Standard workload starts from scratch when an interruption happens.

 - **galaxy_scripts_checkpoint**: Contains the scripts for Galaxy-based checkpointing workload.
 It resumes the workload from the last checkpoint when an interruption happens.

+- **current_directory**: Contains the scripts for running non-Galaxy standard workload.
+The workload starts from scratch when an interruption happens.

 ## Installation Guide (On AWS)